Photography in the Cold

 Don't rely on weather sealing only

 Many cameras are described by their manufacturers as being "weather sealed".
 This means that at entry points to the camera, where the lens meets the body, at buttons, at access doors for the battery and memory card etc. there are seals that help keep moisture and dust out.
-While this is a good thing, there is no universal description of exactly what it means or any universal standard, in particular how the cameras from different manufacturers compare with each other.
+While this is a good thing, there is no universal description of exactly what it means or any universal standard within or between different manufacturers.

 Having a weather sealed camera is no substitute for keeping it protected against the weather.
-I once spent a very wet day in near freezing temperatures on Svalbard where one of our group insisted in carrying her very expensive weather sealed camera and lens round her neck as it was more convenient than keep putting it away and taking it out of the bag like the others in the group were doing.
-Later on that day, she was quite surprised and asking everyone what to do with a professional grade camera and lens that had got water inside them.
+I once spent a very wet day in near freezing temperatures on Svalbard where one of our group insisted in carrying a very expensive weather sealed camera and lens round the neck as it was more convenient than keep putting it away and taking it out of the bag like the others in the group were doing.
+Later on that day the owner was seeking advice on what to do with a professional grade camera and lens that had got moisture inside.

 Cameras and lenses have many potential ingress points, while buttons can be fully waterproof, dials and other rotating or sliding mechanisms such as focusing and zoom movements are much more difficult to seal.
 They may prevent ingress if left static, but when these parts start moving they can start to get leaky.
 While I use a DSLR that is described as "fully weather sealed" and that factor helped sway my purchase decision, I treat it pretty much like I would if it wasn't, weather sealing is best seen as an insurance measure rather than a guarantee.
 Generally it is mid range and upwards cameras that have weather sealing.